Call Us! Button

 How Can I Keep My Dog Comfortable On Walks In Extreme Weather?

 Nevada summers can be scorchers.
-When it’s hot out, always bring water with you if you plan to be gone for more than a few minutes.
+When it’s hot out, follow these tips for walking Fido: always bring water with you if you plan to be out for more than a few minutes to keep your furry friend hydrated and safe.

 Pay attention to the terrain as well.
 Your pet can also burn his paws on hot asphalt or tar.
 These surfaces don’t immediately cool off when the sun goes down, so err on the side of caution and keep your pup on soft surfaces as much as possible.
 Using paw balm or wax can keep those toe beans moist and protect them from burns and blisters.